 Autistic children are using live 3D animation systems to communicate with speech pathologists and having fun doing it, a technology made possible by a Nevada-based company bringing interactive virtual reality to the healthcare industry.

-Live animation gives therapists, speech pathologists, parents and clients the ability to control computer-generated “digital puppets.”
+Live 3D animation gives therapists, speech pathologists, parents and clients the ability to control computer-generated “digital puppets.”
 People can control these characters and use them to help one another communicate better and improve motivational and social skills.
 The characters appear on video screens where they can interact in real time, talking with an audience of one or hundreds.
 The individual can make the characters tell stories, teach lessons, demonstrate facial expressions, play with body language or simply have fun.

-People with autism can even be the puppeteers, learning quickly how to control the animations, since the lip sync is completely automatic.
+Autistic people can even be the puppeteers, learning quickly how to control the animations, since the lip sync is completely automatic.
 Young people of any age or ability (with supervision) have fun and enjoy the experience of communicating via cartoon characters, or even life-like, realistic characters.
 It adds an engaging dimension to role-playing that can be productive in many ways and since children love cartoons, they love the live, animated cartoons created for Invirtua by the artists at CHOPS & Assoc.
 Live Animation.

 Gary Jesch, also known as “CHOPS” and founder of Invirtua, is a performance animation artist and character creator.
 He brings people and virtual characters together by combining several artistic disciplines, including acting, computer graphics and video production design.
 His frequent corporate appearances at trade shows and company meetings offer something few people have ever experienced – interacting with a cartoon character that can see them, hear them and talk back to them.